vle-forge/vle-project.org/content/tutorials.md

 These tutorials are made for the [version 1.1]({{< ref "documentation/vle-1.1.md" >}}) of VLE.

-### Classic tutorials
+# Classic tutorials

-- [First models]({{< ref "tutorials/tuto-01.md" >}}): create two models from scratch and assign observation. keywords: C++, package and observation.
+- [First models]({{< ref "tutorials/tuto-01.md" >}}): create two models from scratch and assign observation.
+Keywords: C++, package and observation.
 - [Lotka-Volterra]({{< ref "tutorials/tuto-02.md" >}}): create a simple Euler
-  model, assign observation and experiment conditions. keywords: C++, package, observation, conditions and rvle
+  model, assign observation and experiment conditions.
+Keywords: C++, package, observation, conditions and RVLE.

-### forrester
+# Forrester

 This [tutorial](http://www.youtube.com/watch?v=WAsqKIuIOqg&feature=youtu.be)
 shows how to use the Forrester extension: